-Known for creating socially critical works that blur the boundaries of the personal, historical and imaginary – each of the works in Stellmach’s ongoing series, I Don’t Have a Gun begins with a single film frame, scanned from the artist’s 1970’s Super-8 home movies inclusive of its black edges.
-Following detailed intervention by Stellmach, the result becomes an irreverant exploration of self-image and popular culture with insights that are laced with ironic Australian black humour.
+Known for creating socially critical works that blur the boundaries of the personal, historical and imaginary – each of the works in Stellmach’s ongoing series, Babes & Bitches (originally shown under I Don’t Have a Gun) begins with a single film frame, scanned from the artist’s 1970’s Super-8 home movies inclusive of its black edges.
+Following detailed intervention by Stellmach, the result becomes an irreverent exploration of self-image and popular culture with insights that are laced with ironic Australian black humour.
 By co-opting images and stories from her life and popular culture, and reinterpreting them through the addition of pink drawings of empowered (yet odd) women, collage, digital manipulation and handwritten provocative prose – these works become universal messages of empowerment.
 Stellmach’s women whom she affectionately calls either her “babes or bitches” are both alter ego and talisman, and although the ‘guns’ they brandish are ‘loaded’ – they are fundamentally weapons of creativity.

 Informed by an experience of burnout in the artists’ own life, the 2013 I Don’t Have a Gun body of work is a celebration of renewal.
 Stellmach does not dwell on the negative aspects of the syndrome – instead her insights are evocative and hilarious.
 As always, Stellmach blends fact and fiction – blurring the boundaries of the personal, the historical and the imaginary.
 Co-opting images from her own life, creating new pop culture texts, and offering a series of ‘live’ tattoo performances, this exhibition is a unique and empowering exploration of taboo and self-image. (more)